kevi8991/kevi8991.github.io/_posts/travelogue/2018-04-15-paris-outtakes.md

 </figure>
 <figure>
   <img src="/images/travelogue/paris-outtakes/000063640021.jpg" alt="image">
-  <figcaption>The first few frames I took after we got off the plane, shot on Fuji Superia X-TRA 400.
+  <figcaption>The first few frames I took after we got off the plane, shot on Fuji Natura 1600.
 Andrew is so cute when he's excited!!</figcaption>
 </figure>

 We arrived in Paris from CDG in the early afternoon, so we had a good amount of time to roam the city and enjoy the [golden hour](https://en.wikipedia.org/wiki/Golden_hour_(photography)).
 I have no regrets over leaving the DSLR at home--these colours look so good on film.